- Multiple Files

 Assembly language files typically aren't retained but we can view them using the compiler's

--S flag which halts compilation after they've been generated.
+-S flag which halts the compilation process after they've been generated.

 $ cc -S program.c